 Payment Controls

-This section will focus on controls you can put into place to make sure payments are being done in the correct way.
+This section will focus on controls you can put into place to make sure payments are being done a way to boost PTO embezzlement prevention.

 Never pay in cash.